wandb/codesearchnet/README.md

  The metric we use for evaluation is [Mean Reciprocal Rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank).

  ## Primary Dataset
  Since we do not have a labeled dataset for semantic code search, we are using a proxy dataset that is a parallel corpus of (`comments`, `code`) to force code and natural language into the same vector space.
-We group paritition the data into train/validation/test splits such that code from the same repository can only exist in one partition.
+We paritition the data into train/validation/test splits such that code from the same repository can only exist in one partition.

  ## Auxilary Tests
- In order to guide our progress we also evaluate our model on external datasets that more closely resemble semantic search, as well as other tasks that test our ability to learn representations of code.
+ In order to guide our progress we also evaluate our model on external datasets that more closely resemble semantic search, as well as other tasks that test our ability to learn generalized representations of code.
 Throughout the documentation, we refer to these as **Auxilary tests**.
 An outline of these these tests are below:

 ### Search Auxilary Tests
 These tests use datasets that might more closely resemble natural language searches for code.

-1. [CoNala](https://conala-corpus.github.io/): curated stack overflow data that is human-labeled with intent.
+1. [CoNala](https://conala-corpus.github.io/): curated Stack Overflow data that is human-labeled with intent.
 From this we construct a parallel corpus of (code, intent).

-2. [StaQC](http://web.cse.ohio-state.edu/~sun.397/docs/StaQC-www18.pdf): another dataset manually curated from stack overflow with (code, question) pairs.
+2. [StaQC](http://web.cse.ohio-state.edu/~sun.397/docs/StaQC-www18.pdf): another dataset manually curated from Stack Overflow with (code, question) pairs.

 ### Other Auxilary Tests:

   1. **Function Name Prediction:**  we use our primary dataset and construct a task that attempts to retrieve the body of a function or method given the function or method name.
-  2. [Rosetta Code](http://www.rosettacode.org/wiki/Rosetta_Code): We use data from this site to construct several parallel corpora that has pairs of code that accomplish the same task from the python, csharp, and java programming languages.
-We use this parallel corpus to see if we can retrieve code in a different programming language that is the same to the one given.
-For example, given a snippet of python code, we evaluate how well the representations learned by our model can retrieve code in java or csharp that accomplish the same task.
+  2. [Rosetta Code](http://www.rosettacode.org/wiki/Rosetta_Code): We use data from this site to construct several parallel corpora containing pairs of code that accomplish the same task from the Python, C#, and Java programming languages.
+We use this parallel corpus to see if we can retrieve code in a different programming language that matches the given one.
+For example, given a snippet of Python code, we evaluate how well the representations learned by our model can retrieve code in Java or C# that accomplishes the same task.

 ##  Leaderboard